 Whole-home air cleaners and air filtration systems come in a variety of shapes, sizes and technologies.
 Considered top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best answer for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.

 One of the more common household microbes that cause respiratory problems is usually the result of excessive humidity and mold.
 If your home is too humid it can become the preferred environment for microbes to grow and thrive, potentially causing a host of structural problems as well as respiratory problems.
 Conversely, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other issues.
 Luckily, a great solution for decreasing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the ideal solution.

 There are a host of humidification systems from Norrell Service Experts that are already set up to run best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can offer.

 Sure, it seems like common sense, but there are a number of ways you can easily keep pollen from coming in without you thinking twice about it.

-Seasonal allergies in Birmingham can bring some unpleasant symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
+Seasonal allergies in Birmingham can bring some annoying symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration don’t cost a dime.
-If you have any questions on how best to tackle your allergies, give Norrell Service Experts a call at or schedule an appointment with us through our online scheduler.
+If you have any questions on how best to handle your allergies, give Norrell Service Experts a call at 205-267-0023 or schedule an appointment with us through our online scheduler.